Muslim Gurjars: Punjab, Pakistan

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Punjab, Pakistan.

 Khyber Pakhtunkhwa

 Gujjars are also present in Khyber Pakhtunkhwa, where they're the third largest ethnic groups after the Pashtuns and the Awan, found in the Hazara region as well places like Dir, Swat, and Bajaur, often being conversant in Pashto, the provincial language.

 In Khyber Pakhtunkhwa their settlements are found in various regions, including Hazara, Chitral, Kohistan, Waziristan, Fatah and other areas of KPK.
 They are predominantly found in the districts of Dera Ismail Khan, Chitral, Hangu, Kohat, Peshawar, Mansehra, Malakand, Abottabad, Battagram, Haripur, Upper Dir, Lowe Sir, Charsadha, Shangla and Swat.

 In Swat, Pir Samiullah was a Gujjar community leader who was the first to raise a private tribal army against the Pakistani Taliban, with around 10,000 men, but was eventually defeated and executed by the Taliban in 2008, who then desecrated his dead body by hanging it publicly.

 They speak Pashto and Gujari language in main areas of Khyber Pakhtunkhwa, in Hazara they speak Hindko and Gujari language, while in Chitral valley they speak Kohistani, Chitarali and Gujari language.

+In the Hazara region of Khyber Pakhtunkhwa, Gujjar is a largest ethnic group and the oldest inhabitants of the region.
+According to 1931 census of India in the Hazara region Gujjars make up to 15% in the entire population of the region.

-Gujjar Qaumi Movement (GQM), a Gujjar organization based in the lower dir district of Khyber Pakhtunkhwa, filed a petition in the peshawar high court, demanding for the inclusion of Gujari language in the list of 2023 census forum.
+Gujjar Qaumi Movement (GQM), a Gujjar organisation based in the lower dir district of Khyber Pakhtunkhwa, filed a petition in the peshawar high court, demanding for the inclusion of Gujari language in the list of 2023 census forum.
 The court ordered the provincial government to include the Gujari language, but the remains unimplemented.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for North-West Frontier Province (now Khyber Pakhtunkhwa, Pakistan).